matrixorigin/matrixorigin.io.cn/docs/MatrixOne/parser_camp_event.md

 trigger_order: { FOLLOWS | PRECEDES } other_trigger_name
 ```

-`IF NOT EXISTS` prevents an error from occurring if a trigger having the same name, on the same table, exists in the same schema.
+`IF NOT EXISTS` prevents an error from occurring if a trigger having the same name，on the same table，exists in the same schema。

-`trigger_time` is the trigger action time.
-It can be BEFORE or AFTER to indicate that the trigger activates before or after each row to be modified.
+`trigger_time` is the trigger action time。It can be BEFORE or AFTER to indicate that the trigger activates before or after each row to be modified。

-`trigger_event` indicates the kind of operation that activates the trigger.
-These `trigger_event` values are permitted:
+`trigger_event` indicates the kind of operation that activates the trigger。These `trigger_event` values are permitted：
-`INSERT` : The trigger activates whenever a new row is inserted into the table (for example, through INSERT, LOAD DATA, and REPLACE statements).
+`INSERT`：The trigger activates whenever a new row is inserted into the table (for example，through INSERT，LOAD DATA，and REPLACE statements)。
-`UPDATE`: The trigger activates whenever a row is modified (for example, through `UPDATE` statements).
+`UPDATE`：The trigger activates whenever a row is modified (for example，through `UPDATE` statements)。
-`DELETE` : The trigger activates whenever a row is deleted from the table (for example, through DELETE and REPLACE statements). `DROP TABLE` and `TRUNCATE TABLE` statements on the table do not activate this trigger, because they do not use `DELETE` .
-Dropping a partition does not activate `DELETE` triggers, either.
+`DELETE`：The trigger activates whenever a row is deleted from the table (for example，through DELETE and REPLACE statements)。`DROP TABLE` and `TRUNCATE TABLE` statements on the table do not activate this trigger，because they do not use `DELETE`。Dropping a partition does not activate `DELETE` triggers，either。
-The `trigger_event` does not represent a literal type of SQL statement that activates the trigger so much as it represents a type of table operation.
-For example, an `INSERT` trigger activates not only for `INSERT` statements but also `LOAD DATA` statements because both statements insert rows into a table.
+The `trigger_event` does not represent a literal type of SQL statement that activates the trigger so much as it represents a type of table operation。For example，an `INSERT` trigger activates not only for `INSERT` statements but also `LOAD DATA` statements because both statements insert rows into a table。
-`trigger_body` is the statement to execute when the trigger activates.
-To execute multiple statements, use the `BEGIN ...
-END` compound statement construct.
+`trigger_body` is the statement to execute when the trigger activates。To execute multiple statements，use the `BEGIN ...
+END` compound statement construct。

 ```
 DROP TRIGGER [IF EXISTS] [schema_name.]trigger_name
 ```

-This statement drops a trigger.
-The schema (database) name is optional.
-If the schema is omitted, the trigger is dropped from the default schema.
+This statement drops a trigger。The schema (database) name is optional。If the schema is omitted，the trigger is dropped from the default schema。

 ### 8. TRUNCATE TABLE and KILL Statement